akhild555/quadrotor_control_trajectory/project1_1/README.md

 ![](animation/cube_path.png)        |  ![](animation/cube.gif)

 My lab team and I had the opportunity to test our code on a real quadcopter.
 In the gif below my controller code was used along with a team member's waypoint trajectory generator.
 The quadrotor can be seen tracing out a square.
+The quadcopter is a little jumpy at first.
+The simulator is an ideal environment to test the code in so this behavior is expected in a real world test and would've been fixed by adjusting the gains a bit.

 Quadcopter Tracing Square
 :-------------------------: